Klimatika-in-da-Dubai/klimatika-contract-gen/README.md

-# klimatika-docs-gen-bot
+# klimatika-contract-gen-bot
-Bot for generating simple documents
+Bot for generating contracts